georgiana-m07/proiect-ASI/README.md

-# Dental Clinic Information System - ASI Project
+# Dental Clinic Information System - Informational System Analysis Project

 This project was developed for the "Informational SYstem Analysis / Analiza sistemelor informaționale" (ASI) course.
 It focuses on analyzing and designing an information system for tracking dental procedures and managing clinic operations.
 The project simulates a real-world system to manage patient appointments, dental treatments, materials procurement, and external collaborations with specialists.